deephdc/deep-docs/docs/udocker/udocker_gpu_1stimplementation_tests.md

 Furthermore, the driver has to be installed in the image and the version has to match the one deployed on the guest host.
 This turns the Docker images un-shareable and the image must be built locally for each host.
 The alternative is to have an image for each version of the driver, which is un-manageable since at each update, many images would have to be built.
-The udocker released at the end of the Indigo-Datacloud project does not have such features, as such in order to use GPUs, the image has to have the NVIDIA drivers and libraries matching the host system.
-On the other hand, it is not necessary to pass the NVIDIA devices to the udocker container since they are visible inside the container, in the same way a non-privileged user can use those devices in the host system.
+The _uDocker_released at the end of the Indigo-Datacloud project does not have such features, as such in order to use GPUs, the image has to have the NVIDIA drivers and libraries matching the host system.
+On the other hand, it is not necessary to pass the NVIDIA devices to the _uDocker_container since they are visible inside the container, in the same way a non-privileged user can use those devices in the host system.

 The work performed during the first months of the DEEP-HybridDataCloud project, was to implement such automatism.